Thomass1412/P3-BM-dashboard/README.md

    - Spring boot will run ``docker compose up``
    - This will launch a `mongodb` database container **only** (Don't build the Java backend docker container, since it will launch locally)
 3. Stop the application by exiting the terminal, or issuing `mvn spring-boot:stop`

+## Running the frontend (dev server)
+To start Vite / Vue for frontend development:

+1. Enter the frontend directory with `cd /frontend`
+2. Run the dev server with `npm run dev`

 ## Building and running the whole stack with Docker Compose
 To build frontend, and backend and start the whole stack.
 Mostly for deployment.